PicsArt/stateful/README.md

 }
 ```

 The default implementation is using property names as a key to put them in the bundle.
-If you want to implement your own logic for a key generation you can extend *Stateful* interface and use your own implementation.# extended-ktx
+If you want to implement your own logic for a key generation you can extend *Stateful* interface and use your own implementation.
-A set of Kotlin extensions for Android app development which didn't find their place in Android-KTX library